apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Array of command that apps can do database incremental backup.
-like xtrabackup, that can performs an incremental backup file.</p>
+<p>Array of command that apps can do database incremental backup.<br />like xtrabackup, that can performs an incremental backup file.</p><br />
 </td>
 </tr>
 <tr>